Story Medicine Impacts Students, Children and Families

 They learn to work collaboratively and improvise.
 They learn to deliver a product — their script and performance — to a real client on a demanding schedule.

-And often, they learn to go outside of their comfort zones.
+And they do it all inside one of the busiest children’s hospitals in the US.
+Which means that often, they learn to go outside of their comfort zones.

 “Every student has an interaction that changes them — an interaction with a child that forces them to confront difficult circumstances,” says Eve.